Delicate-Butterflies/Bangazon-Workforce/README.md

 <img width="1419" alt="homepagess" src="https://user-images.githubusercontent.com/21187281/31623710-f5e28c44-b265-11e7-9c08-33bc7a5b7087.png">

-### View a List of Employees (#1)
+### View All Employees (#1)
-Users may access a list of all employees in the database by clicking the 'Employees' tab in the navigation menu
+Users may access a list of all employees in the database by clicking the 'Employees' tab in the navigation menu.

 <img width="1431" alt="employeelistss" src="https://user-images.githubusercontent.com/21187281/31623643-b7085062-b265-11e7-9a77-8caf90e1b11b.png">